tvwenger/bayes_spec/README.md

 ## `ordered_velocity`

 An additional parameter to `set_priors` for these models is `ordered_velocity`.
-By default, this parameter is `False`, in which case the order of the clouds is from nearest to farthest.
+By default, this parameter is `False`, in which case the order of the clouds is arbitrary.
 Sampling from these models can be challenging due to the labeling degeneracy: if the order of clouds does not matter (i.e., the emission is optically thin), then each Markov chain could decide on a different, equally-valid order of clouds.

-If we assume that the emission is optically thin, then we can set `ordered_velocity=True`, in which case the order of clouds is restricted to be increasing with velocity.
+If we assume that the emission is optically thin (and thus the order of clouds really is arbitrary), then we can set `ordered_velocity=True`, in which case the order of clouds is restricted to be increasing with velocity.
 This assumption can *drastically* improve sampling efficiency.
 When `ordered_velocity=True`, the `velocity` prior is defined differently:

 | Cloud Parameter<br>`variable` | Parameter       | Units    | Prior, where<br>($p_0, p_1, \dots$) = `prior_{variable}`                 | Default<br>`prior_{variable}` |
 | :---------------------------- | :-------------- | :------- | :----------------------------------------------------------------------- | :---------------------------- |